enzed-hamed/airport-flight-booking-app/README.md

-# ticket-reserve-system
+# Ticket Reserve System
-This is a python student progect application for buying tickets.
+This is a python student project application for buying tickets.
 It makes use of databases.